Superposition theorem for flexible grids: Power flow calculation with combined changes

-Let's first deal with the single combination case and generalize it to the multi-combinatorial case.
+Let us first deal with the single combination case and generalize it to the multi-combinatorial case.

-\textbf{Combined one line disconnection one line reconnection case} As for the two lines reconnection case, we can start by reusing (\ref{eqn:sup_topo_theorem}) with reverse roles: reference and target topologies become unitary change topologies and conversely.
-Here we start with $l_1$ connected and disconnect it, and $l_2$ disconnected that we reconnect.
+\begin{proof}\textbf{Existence and Unicity.} As for the two-line reconnection case, in the combined one-line disconnection one-line reconnection case we can start by reusing (\ref{eqn:sup_topo_theorem}) with reverse roles: reference and target topologies become unitary change topologies and conversely.
+Here we start with $l_1$ connected that we disconnect and $l_2$ disconnected that we reconnect.
 So the topology with both lines disconnected is $\Tau^{\tau_{\setminus l_1}}$ and the topology with both lines connected is $\Tau^{\tau_{= l_2}}$ such that: